Ardern calls for unity as Kiribati split threatens to derail forum

 Prime Minister Jacinda Ardern says Kiribati has left the Pacific Islands Forum "for its own reasons", playing down any external factors but saying that the regional group needs to work hard to ensure it returns.

-Leaders from Pacific countries including Australia and New Zealand are meeting this week in Suva, Fiji, for the forum's first in-person meeting since the pandemic.
+Ardern arrived Monday evening in Suva, Fiji, for the forum's annual leaders' meetings with a range of Pacicif countries including Australia - the first in-person meeting since the pandemic.

 It had already been billed as one of the most significant meetings yet, with climate change and Covid-19 high on the agenda, along with rising geopolitical tensions around a security pact signed between the Solomon Islands and China in April, and recent moves from the United States.